C-market

 C-market was a Serbian supermarket chain.
 In the past C-market was the biggest retail chain in Serbia, today it's part of Maxi.
-All of the C-market stores were rebranded into "Maxi" or "Mini Maxi" after the chain was sold to Delta Holding.
+All of the C-market stores were rebranded to "Maxi" or "Mini Maxi" after the chain was sold to Delta Holding.

 C-market was a first company operating a supermarket chain in Serbia (part of Yugoslavia then).
 The first supermarket was opened in Belgrade, the capital of Serbia, in 1958.

+C-market was state-owned in Yugoslavia and Serbia and Montenegro.